 Traditionally societies in South America have used pineapples to reduce digestive upset and reduce irrtation.
 Here are some of the other amazing health benefits of this enzyme, as well as the studies that support the benefits of bromelain:

 1. Swelling and Redness

-Bromelain was approved in Europe as an effective remedy for swelling and inflammation after surgery.
+Bromelain was approved in Europe as an effective remedy for swelling after surgery.
 Research shows that the bromelain enzyme may lower swelling, stop bruising, speed up healing time, and reduce discomfort in individuals following surgical procedures.
 One double-blind study of over 150 women who received episiotomies (surgical cuts in the perineum) during childbirth, found that women given large servings of oral bromelain over a period of 3 days, beginning 4 hours after delivery, showed a huge decrease in swelling, and discomfort.
 Ninety percent of women taking the supplement showed excellent recovery compared to 44% of women in the placebo group.

 2. Sinus Discomfort

 Bromelain is one of the most popular supplements in European countries such as Germany, where it is commonly used for sinus discomfort.
-Some research suggests that bromelain was as effective as nonsteroidal anti-inflammatory (NSAID) medications in lowering pain and inflammation related to arthritis.
+Some research suggests that bromelain was effective at reducing discomfort and swelling.

 3. Topical Applications for Burns

 Due to its beneficial properties, bromelain is currently being studied for topical applications for burns.
 Recent lab studies on animals show that bromelain helps slough off dead tissue from third-degree burns.
 Other studies shows its effective topical use in people with second- and third-degree burns.

 4. Insect Bites and Stings